alexellis/lambda-on-openfaas-poc/README.md

 ## What next?

 This code needs packaging as a Docker image to be deployed and run on OpenFaaS.
 It could be part of the of-watchdog project as an additional mode, i.e. `lambda-shim` or similar.

+Is this finished/tested?
+No it's just an early proof-of-concept.
+Some internal pub/sub mechanism is probably required.